al-ell/geoQuiz/README.md

 ## Features

-The website is comprised of 2 pages:
+The website is comprised of 3 pages:

 - Index page
 - Contact form page
+- 404 page

 ### Elements found on each page